sylvekk/PointInTimeRecoveryAutoEnabler/README.md

 Once AWS CLI and SERVERLESS is installed, clone this repo

 #### Deployment
+##### Severless deployment directly to the cloud
-This repo does not consider any CI deployment, and only focuses on the standard serverless deploy
+This repo does not need any CI deployment, and can be deployed using the standard serverless deploy

 Run the standard command to deploy to AWS directly